-Everything we know about the murder of New Jersey city councilwoman Eunice Dwumfour
+A shadowy figure, gunshots and a dead politician: Who killed Eunice Dwumfour?

-Police believe the vehicle traveled about 100 feet before slamming into a pair of parked cars.
+More than a dozen gunshots echoed through the cold winter evening.
+Neighbors called the police, who found Ms Dwumfour slumped over in her front seat.
+It appears her vehicle was running at the time of the shooting, as it had traveled about 100 feet before crashing into a pair of parked cars.

-When officers arrived on the scene, they found Ms Dwumfour’s body slumped in the front seat of the car with numerous bullet wounds.

-She was pronounced dead on the scene, according to Middlesex County officials.
+She was pronounced dead on the scene.

+Police have not publicly speculated on a motive in the councilwoman’s death, and no suspects have been arrested.

+The investigation is ongoing, but details are slowly emerging about a potential suspect who neighbors saw fleeing the area the night Ms Dwumfour was killed.

-The Suspect
+The suspect

 Police have not released any information regarding a possible suspect.
 Its unclear if they have leads or if they are not releasing information to the public during the course of their investigation.